Working Families Party: 2020–2024

-2025
+2025–present

 For the ranked-choice Democratic primary preceding the election for mayor of New York City, party leaders planned a two-part endorsement process in which they would initially announce a slate of candidates before later consolidating support behind a single candidate closer to the primary in order to have the strongest chance against former governor Andrew Cuomo.
 The New York chapter announced its "Working Families slate" of four candidates in March 2025: city councillor Adrienne Adams, city comptroller Brad Lander, state assemblyman Zohran Mamdani, and state senator Zellnor Myrie.
 A separate announcement for a ranking of candidates was made in May, with Mamdani first, Lander second, Adams third, Myrie fourth, and state senator Jessica Ramos added as the fifth ranked choice.
 Ramos' endorsement was revoked after she endorsed Cuomo on June 6.
 Party officials indicated that they would not support Cuomo in the race, even if he won the nomination.
 Mamdani won the primary by 12 points over Cuomo.
 Mamdani later won the 2025 New York City mayoral election on the Working Families ballot line.

-In New Jersey, the WFP endorsed Newark mayor Ras Baraka in the open race for governor, as well as 13 state legislative candidates, with "special attention" being given to Chigozie Onyema of the 28th district and Katie Brennan of the 32nd district.

-In Minnesota, the state’s WFP chapter endorsed Minneapolis City Council candidates Elliot Payne, Katie Cashman, and Aurin Chowdhury.
-They also endorsed the mayoral candidacy of Omar Fateh.
-While Cashman and Fateh lost, Payne and Chowdhury won.

-In Washington, Seattle City Council candidates Alexis Mercedes Rinck, Eddie Lin and Dionne Foster, Seattle City Attorney candidate Erika Evans and King County Executive candidate Girmay Zahilay won elections while endorsed by the state's WFP chapter, which does not run its own ballot line.

-Leadership

-The state directors of the WFP are Ana Maria Archila and Jasmine Gripper (NY), Sarah Ganong (CT), Sue Altman (NJ), Brandon Evans (PA), Karly Edwards (OR), Jay Hutchins (MD), Delvone Michael (DC), Marina Dimitrijevic (WI), Ryan Frankenberry (WV), Georgia Hollister-Isman (RI), and Jane Kim (CA).
+In February 2026, former New Jersey WFP executive director Analilia Mejia won the primary for the 2026 New Jersey's 11th district special election.
+In April, Mejia easily won the general election, defeating Republican nominee Joe Hathaway by 20 percentage points.

+State of the Union responses